dansmyers/ComputerOrganizationAndArchitecture/Notes/03b-Unsigned_Integers.md

   1010
 ```

-The algorithm fom binary multiplication is the same as decimal multiplication.
+The binary multiplication algorithm is the same as the one for decimal multiplication.
 Here's the example of multiplying `100` (decimal 4) by `101` (decimal 5):

 ```
     100